ldtteam/MinecoloniesWiki/pages/src/source/buildings/smeltery.md

   <div class="col">
     {% include contentblock/main-gui.html header="When accessing the Smeltery hut block by right-clicking on it, you will see a GUI with different options.
 You start on the main tab:" image="../../assets/images/gui/smelterygui1.png" %}

-    {% include contentblock/basic.html header="The second tab of the GUI is <strong>Custom Recipes</strong>." content="Here you can see all the <a href='../items/shingles'>Architect Cutter</a> recipes this hut knows.
-This tab is currently not in use." image="../../assets/images/gui/smelterygui2.png" %}
+    {% include contentblock/basic.html header="The second tab of the GUI is <strong>Custom Recipes</strong>." content="Here you can see all the crafting recipes this hut knows.
+The arrows allow you to move them up or down in priority.
+You are also able to disable specific recipes." image="../../assets/images/gui/smelterygui2.png" %}

     {% include contentblock/basic.html header="The third tab of the GUI is <strong>Fuel</strong>." content="Listed here are items that can be used by the Smeltery as fuel in their furnaces.
 Simply turn on any that you want your Smelter to use, and a Courier will deliver those items to the Smelter when they need fuel.
 All items are off by default.
 The black box at the top is to search for items." image="../../assets/images/gui/smelterygui3.png" %}